JalenBuilds case study · platform Proof jalenbuilds.com/project/domainpilot-platform

 Opinionated workflow beats tab chaos

-A narrow system built around how the operator already thinks is more useful than a flexible dashboard with too many options.
+A narrow system built around how the team running it already thinks is more useful than a flexible dashboard with too many options.

 § 05 Takeaway